lahirub99/HDL-CSI-Extraction-Tool/README.md

  3. Signal Composition
     Some WiFi sensing applications need CSIs from multiple devices, carrier frequency bands, data packets, etc.
-    Threoritical Models such as Fresnel Zone Model, Angle of Arrival/Departure, Time of Flight, Amplitude Attenuation and Phase Shift are used as algorithms for signal composition.
+    Theoretical Models such as Fresnel Zone Model, Angle of Arrival/Departure, Time of Flight, Amplitude Attenuation and Phase Shift are used as algorithms for signal composition.

 ***